 1969 Dodge Charger ...
 "The General Lee"

 A replica of the original General Lee from "Duke's of Hazzard."
-The man who was the chief designer of this car, Mr. Bruce Ryniker, passed away this March of natural causes.
+Mr. Bruce Ryniker designed this handsome car.
 Very few cars have ever enjoyed the popularity the Dodge Charger has as the "General Lee."
 The "General Lee" made history November 11, 1978 when it appeared on the History Channel.
 As this car was put thru its paces the doors had to be welded shut.
 The TV show lasted seven years before the ratings began to fall.
 As people would send mail into the program, over half of it was addressed to the General Lee.
 This car held such popularity that 24 out of 25 had a place in their heart for it.
 Around 256 and 321 "General Lee" were created for the seven years the show ran.
 It is known that only about 20 of these cars remain in disrepair in several states.
 One of the original cars is owned today buy Bubba Watson a professional golfer from Florida.
 What a car, no one was ever hurt with all the wrecks.

 1967 Plymouth "GTX"